hexcute/hexcute-bench/README.md

 ```bash
 bash parse_results.sh
 ```
-This script collects all raw logs and plots into the hexcute_results/ directory.
+This script collects all raw logs and plots and moves them into the `hexcute_results/` directory.

 Outputs include:
-Kernel performance table (equivalent to Table II) Render with:
+Latex source code for kernel performance table (equivalent to Table II) To convert the source code into the `.pdf` format, run the command below (`pdflatex` is required).

 bash
 ```